ASafaeirad/knowledge/Mastery/Competence.md

 ## Conscious competence (Learning)

 The individual understands or knows how to do something.
 It may be broken down into steps, and there is heavy conscious involvement in executing the new skill.
-However, demonstrating the skill or knowledge requires concentration, and if it is broken, they lapse into incompetence.[1]
+However, demonstrating the skill or knowledge requires concentration, and if it is broken, they lapse into incompetence.

 ## Unconscious competence (Mastery)